phossa/phossa-logger/README.md

   $console->stopHandler();
   ```

 - Formatter: turn log entry object into string.
-Formatter is bound to a
+A formatter is bound to a
   specific handler.

   ```php